§ 5.2: Fuel propellants

 Space station operations, both government and private, will be another large consumer.

-Those wanting to build space stations from throw-away fuel tanks (discussed later in this chapter) will have a means to collect those tanks.
+Those wanting to build space stations from throw-away fuel tanks will have a means to collect those tanks.

 Altogether, the market for transportation services and fuel propellants is growing to the point where some entity is going to embark on a project to get these fuel propellants more economically and in great abundance from asteroidal and/or lunar sources, and deploy a fleet of reusable, refuelable interorbital vehicles.